vaibharn/BEL-UTP/README.md

-We gonna do some Python work for now, mainly PyQt related.
+Python Projects on PyQt GUI, PyQt Graphs and Remote Desktop Screen Sharing and Controlling.